RITESHMOHAPATRA/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
 A Tic tac toe game made with python and Java(More enhancements required)</br>
-##Game developed with android , swift feel free to contribute.</br>
+##Game developed with android , swift  or any other language feel free to contribute.</br>